-Finding a place to live should be the first thing on your list of priorities.
-So, should you buy or rent in Boston?
+Finding a place to live should be at the top of your priority list.
+The question is just should you buy or rent?
 Well, buying a property in Boston isn’t cheap, but it does vary based on where you decide to settle down.
 The closer you get to the suburbs, the less expensive the property will be.

-Renting in Boston isn’t cheap either.
-According to the Abodo.com Annual Rent Report for 2018, the average rent for a 1-bedroom apartment was $2,353 in Boston, compared to Los Angeles, where it was $2,369, and San Francisco, where it was $3,535.
-The only place that was slightly cheaper was Washington DC, where the average was $2,348.
+Renting a place in Boston isn’t very cheap either.
+According to the Abodo.com Annual Rent Report for 2018, the average rent for a one-bedroom apartment was $2,353 in Boston, compared to Los Angeles, where it was $2,369, and San Francisco, where it was $3,535.
+The only place that was slightly cheaper was in Washington, D.C. where the average was $2,348.

-In other words, though the cost of living in Boston is still high, it is one of the more reasonable of the major metropolises in the United States in terms of renting.
+Although the cost of living in Boston is still high, when it comes to renting, it is one of the more reasonable capital cities in the United States.

-Boston has lots to offer in terms of food and you can find pretty much everything you want, whether your tastes lean towards yummy Italian pastries, or you’re more of a clam-chowder fan.
-According to Numbeo.com, you can get away with spending as little as $365 per month on food if you avoid eating out and stick to simple groceries.
-For example, a gallon of milk will set you back $3.24, 12 eggs will cost you $2.83, and a pound of chicken breasts will set you back $5.36.
+In terms of food, Boston has lots to offer.
+You can find pretty much everything you want, whether you’re craving yummy Italian pastries, or you’re more of a clam-chowder fan.
+According to Numbeo.com, you can get away with spending as little as $365 per month on food (that is, if you avoid eating out and stick to simple groceries).
+For example, a gallon of milk will set you back $3.24 while 12 eggs will cost you $2.83, and a pound of chicken breasts will set you back $5.36.

 If you do prefer eating out, you can expect to pay around $15 for a meal at a cheaper restaurant, while a meal for two people at a mid-range restaurant that includes three courses will set you back about $70.

-So, while eating out in Boston isn’t exactly cheap, it’s still a better deal than say, New York, where the same three-course meal would set you back $82, or San Francisco, where you’d pay $80.
-It’s pretty close to Chicago, though, where you’d pay $65, and on par with Los Angeles at $70, in comparison.
+Although eating out in Boston isn’t exactly cheap, it’s still a better deal than say, New York City, where the same three-course meal would set you back $82.
+Or San Francisco, where you’d pay around $80.
+It’s pretty close to Chicago, though, where you’d pay $65, and it’s actually right on par with Los Angeles at $70.

-Like in any other city, you can either get around by car or rely on the public transport system.
-Owning a car in Boston is an interesting exercise.
-For one, parking is extremely difficult to find.
-Secondly, drivers in this city are known to be quite aggressive.
+Like in any other major city, you can either get around by car or rely on the public transport system.
+Owning a car in Boston is an interesting exercise in patience.
+First of all, because parking is extremely difficult to find and secondly because drivers in this city are known to be quite aggressive.

 In terms of cost, though, owning a car is definitely not as expensive as other places.
 A gallon of gas is $2.24, which is 2% cheaper than the national average, whereas parking will set you back about $1.25 per hour in metered parking areas.
 On Sundays, parking is free.
-So, if you’re willing to brave the aggressive traffic and put up with searching for a parking space, then owning a car might just be for you in Boston.
+So, if you’re willing to brave the aggressive traffic and put up with the seemingly never-ending search for a parking space, then owning a car in Boston, might work for you.

-If you’d rather not enter the battle of traffic, though, you can always rely on the Massachusetts Bay Transportation Authority’s system, which will cost you $75 per month for a pass that gives you unlimited access to the subway and local buses.
+Alternatively, you can rely on the Massachusetts Bay Transportation Authority’s system, which will cost you $75 per month for a pass, giving you unlimited access to the subway and local buses.
 It’s 25% cheaper than Los Angeles, and 36% cheaper than New York.

-In other words, transportation is one of those areas that will slightly lower the cost of living in Boston, especially when compared to places like New York and San Francisco.
+In other words, using public transportation will slightly lower your cost of living in Boston, especially when compared to cities like New York and San Francisco.

-In terms of baseball, though, you’re going to be paying through the nose seeing as Boston Red Sox tickets are an average of $52.34, making them the most expensive in the league.
-Luckily, walking the Freedom Trail is completely free, so there’s that at least.
+In terms of baseball, though, you’re going to be paying through the nose for Boston Red Sox tickets.
+They are sold for an average of $52.34, making them the most expensive in the entire league.
+Fortunately, taking in some history doesn’t have to cost a thing.
+Walking the Freedom Trail is completely free, so there’s that at least.